 Is it wrong to have a family?
 Is it wrong to be in business?
 Are these secular activities inappropriate for a disciple of Jesus?

 The word “secular” means “of this world.”
 Now it is true that God likes this world.
 After all, he created it.
 But when sinful humanity gets a hold of the things of this passing world, it doesn’t want to let go.
 It becomes engrossed, absorbed, consumed with it to the neglect of what lasts forever, namely the Kingdom of God.

-Kingdom priorities might dictate that many enter into the sacrament of matrimony in order to raise up new heralds of the kingdom and leaders of God’s people.
+Kingdom priorities might dictate that some enter into the sacrament of matrimony in order to raise up new heralds of the kingdom and leaders of God’s people.
 And Christ may call others to involve themselves in business so as to provide financially for God’s work and to infuse Christian values into the marketplace.

-Moments of truth will come to test just how serious we about living for God rather than for sports, careers and even families.
+Moments of truth will come to test just how serious we are about living for God rather than for sports, careers and even families.

 We may not be called literally to leave all behind to walk the dusty trails of Israel.
 But there will come a moment when we may hear an invitation to decline a scholarship, or a promotion, or a romance for the sake of the Kingdom.

 As the gospel story unfolds, we learn that the apostles have more than a few shortcomings.
 But we have to admit this–that when that initial call came, as challenging as it was, they made no excuses.
-Can the same be said for us?